SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 ![alt text](/img/posts/regression-tree-nodes-plot.png "Decision Tree Max Depth Plot")

 <br>
-This is a very powerful visual, and one that can be shown to stakeholders in the business to ensure they understand exactly what is driving the predictions.

-One interesting thing to note is that the *very first split* appears to be using the variable *distance from store* so it would seem that this is a very important variable when it comes to predicting loyalty!
+This is a very powerful visual that helps us interpret what the model is doing 'under the hood', which can be useful for stakeholders.
+Like in the Linear Regression Model's coefficient output, we can interpret the model's predictions, but here the findings are even more intuitive.
+For example, most of the variance in customer loyalty can be found by splitting the data between those who live less than or equal to 1.975 miles from the store.
 ___
 <br>
 # Random Forest <a name="rf-title"></a>

-We will again utlise the scikit-learn library within Python to model our data using a Random Forest.
+Finally, I'll use the scikit-learn library in Python to model the data using a Random Forest.
+Random Forest models are ensembles of many decision trees, in which the data are randomized and limited from tree to tree, thereby forcing each tree in the forest to make a slightly different prediction.
+The algorithm then finds a consensus among the trees to make decisions and how and where to split the data.

 The code sections below are broken up into 4 key sections:

 * Data Import
 * Data Preprocessing
 * Model Training
 * Performance Assessment

+Again, because the logic is similar from section to section, my comments are truncated for brevity.

 <br>
 ### Data Import <a name="rf-import"></a>

-Again, since we saved our modelling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.

 ```python